rlawrenc/cosc_304/labs/lab2/setup/README.md

 | List tables       | `SHOW TABLES;`    |
 | Exit MySQL        | `exit`            |

-The `university` and `workson` databases should already be created and populated when the container is first initialized.
+The `university`, `workson`, and `shipment` databases should already be created and populated when the container is first initialized.

 Note that you may also start MySQL from a bash shell on the container using: